-From those who use and love cast iron, the Lodge skillets get top marks for its high-quality build, easy-release properties, and outstanding durability.
+From those who use and love cast iron, Lodge skillets get top marks for their high-quality build, easy-release properties, and outstanding durability.

 Of course, you should never put any raw cast iron cookware in the dishwasher, but just in case it happens, it’s nice to know that any rusty results can be reversed!